-All of the above is true for co-signers on a mortgage.
+All of the above is also true for co-signers on a mortgage.
 As a co-signer, you’re 100% responsible for the loan, and lenders don’t want to let you off the hook.
-Talk to the primary borrower about refinancing, and remember that their future is tied to yours.
+Talk to the person you first signed the loan with about their options, and don't forget that their future is tied to yours.

-With some loans (student loans, in particular), it is easier to get a co-signer off the loan after a period of on-time payments.
-However, home loans do not offer the same features.
+With some loans (e.g., student loans) it is easier to get a co-signer off the loan after you have made a set number of on-time payments.
+Most home loans do not offer the same features.

 With a quitclaim deed, the owner passes the title of a home to someone else, for legal or other reasons.
 This kind of deed does not remove someone's name from a mortgage; all rights of ownership are transferred, but loan contracts remain unchanged, and the person who first signed the loan still owes that debt.
 As a result, a quitclaim deed can leave a borrower worse off than they were before—they owe money on a house, but they no longer have any claim to it as its owner.